ModelEarth/community/challenge/README.md

 Andrew Zimmer
 <br>

-**Upcoming Awards** - Judges may adjust these levels based on team size and levels of commitment.
+**Awards** - Judges may adjust these levels based on team size and levels of commitment.
 Some awards will be granted in advance of the event to prepare processes used by other participants.
+Some awards may be granted for additional contributions made after Oct 2, 2021.

 #### Coding Awards<!-- ($7,000+)-->
 $2,000 - First place (team or individual)